Run scripts

 Review the following requirements:

-Your browser must be set up to work with FT Design.
+• Make sure your browser is set up to work with FT Design.
 See Set up the browser extension.

 Run a script